ruhi96/startup_newapp/README.md

 # Android News Case Study App

-An Android application that fetches the latest tech news from multiple sources and generates Harvard-style case studies using OpenAI's GPT technology.
+An Android application that fetches the latest tech news from multiple sources and generates a Harvard-style case study using OpenAI's GPT technology.

 ## Features